 For example, James Cook University and Bond University do not use UCAT ANZ Score at all when considering admission.
 If you have strong academic results this could be a great option for you!
 You could also consider other careers that don’t require the UCAT.
-By taking an alternative degree you could still apply for medicine or dentistry down the line as a graduate-entry applicant too.
+By taking an alternative degree (such as science or biomedicine) you could still apply for medicine or dentistry down the line as a graduate-entry applicant too.

 Where should I apply with an average UCAT Score (2500-2800)?